Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Industrial waste

-Economic growth since 1998 to 2008 in our country led to an increase in production and consumption.
+Economic growth since 1998 to 2008 in our country has led to an increase in production and consumption.
 This growth is the main driving force for the increase in waste.

 Toxic industrial waste includes physiologically active substances that are formed during the technological production cycle and have a pronounced toxic effect on warm-blooded animals, as well as on humans.

-construction waste
+Construction waste

 Municipal solid waste

 The qualitative composition of solid waste practically does not depend on the geographical location of the city.
-The bulk of solid waste consists of waste paper, glass cullet, household items that are not suitable for further use, food waste, apartment and street estimates, construction debris left over from the maintenance of apartments, broken household appliances, etc. Paper and food waste (61.5-73.7% of the total mass) occupy the central place among MSW in the largest cities of Russia.
+The bulk of solid waste consists of waste paper, broken glass, household items not suitable for further use, food waste, apartment and street waste, construction waste left over from routine renovation of apartments, broken household appliances, etc. The central place among solid waste in the largest cities of Russia is occupied by paper and food waste(61.5-73.7% of the total mass).

 Modern waste disposal technologies